-SIDEWALK CONSTRUCTION AND CROSSWALK, SAINT GEORGE STREET
+SIDEWALK CONSTRUCTION AND CROSSWALK AND INSTALLATION OF SIGNAGE ON SAINT GEORGE STREET

-This project will construct a sidewalk (approximately 80 feet) on the northern side of Saint George Street from Cedar Street to 64 Saint George Street.
+This project will construct a five-foot-wide sidewalk (approximately 80 feet) with granite curbing on the northern side of Saint George Street from Cedar Street to 64 Saint George Street.
 This will complete the pedestrian connection from Saint George Street to Washington Street.
 A high-visibility crosswalk with ADA-complaint curb ramps will be installed across Cedar Street to connect the existing sidewalk from the intersection of Cedar Street and Saint George Street to the new sidewalk.